reframejs/reframe/docs/overview.template.md

 Reframe allows you to create apps by simply defining
  - React components, and
  - so-called "page objects"
+where a *page object* is a JavaScript object that defines a page.

 The rest is taken care for you; Reframe automatically transpiles, bundles and serves your pages.

-With page objects, you can easily create universal react apps (also called isomorphic apps), static react apps, and other types of react apps.
+With Reframe, you can easily create universal react apps (also called isomorphic apps), static react apps, and all kinds of types react apps (we will discuss later.).

-*Page objects* are JavaScript objects like this:
+A page object looks like this:

 ~~~js
 // ~/tmp/reframe-playground/pages/HelloPage.html.js